vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ## Introduction

 This project is a starter project written in TypeScript for quickly building an Express Rest API.<br />
-Use of libraries like Sequelize ORM, log management with Morgan/Winston (console logs and rotating log files), unit test coverage with Jest, data validation schemes with Zod, JWT authentication, and other essential packages to start a new project.<br />
+Use of libraries like Sequelize ORM, log management with Morgan/Winston (logging HTTP requests and rotating log files), unit test coverage with Jest, data validation schemes with Zod, JWT authentication, and other essential packages to start a new project.<br />
 The architecture resembles the basic MVC model, despite having extra layers to facilitate support and customization of the project.
 We integrated the Prettier and Eslint tools into the project to help us automate type-checking during Typescript code development.

 ## Instructions